heikkivihersalo/kotisivu-block-theme/README.md

 Custom Post Types can be configured straight from config.json file.
 This utilizes PostTypes dependency with a metabox wrapper.

+TODO: Update this section with new PHP model

 ```json
 "customPostTypes": {
   "enabled": false,